astropy/astroquery/docs/cds/cone_search_query.rst

 The ``region_type`` parameter is required.
-It informs the :meth:`~astroquery.cds.CdsClass.query_region` method about the type of region we are querying the `CDS MOC service`_ and thus constraints the following parameters of the method.
+It informs the :meth:`~astroquery.cds.CdsClass.query_region` method about the type of region we are querying the `CDS MOC service`_ and thus constrains the following parameters of the method.

 You can find below the parameters associated to all the possible ``region_type`` parameter values :